e-clawson/capstone-practice/README.md

 - change fetch request to new path
 - check to see that our empty array comes back
 - bring in a state variable to store the todos array

+now we have the READ from CRUD in our app, nead to work on create, update, and delete

+(can do either from the frontend first or the backend first, we will fo backend first, testing routes and ensuring they work and then go to frontend)

+backend
+- in server.js, setup post request, and test post request route in reqbin/postman etc
+- add middleware to handle requests app.use(express.json())